-As a result, a general structure for implementing a loop expression has been designed.
-Which can be better understood by grasping the following elements/parts/components of a loop that regulates the amount of repetitions:
+Therefore, a general structure has been devised for the implementation of a loop statement.
+Which can be more understood by understanding the various elements/ parts/components of a loop that controls the number of repetitions as given below:

 - 1. Initial Expression(s): Initial expression(s) is usually an assignment expression(s) which initializes the control variable(s) of a loop, as they must be initialized before entering in a loop.
 The initial expression(s) is executed only once, in the beginning of the loop.
 But if this expression(s) occurs in the loop body, control variable(s) would be reassigned to initial values with every loop pass, and the condition expression would never fail. - 2.
 Condition Expression: Conditional expression is typically a relational expression that is set up to terminate the execution of a loop.
 If the condition expression evaluates, to true i.e. 1, the loop body gets executed, otherwise the loop is terminated.
 A condition expression may be evaluated before entering in to a loop or before exiting from the loop called as entry-controlled loop and exit controlled loop respectively.
 In C, the for loop and while loop are entry-controlled loops whereas do while loop is exit-controlled loop. - 3.
 Update Expression(s): The update expression(s) is essentially an increment expression or decrement expression that changes the value(s) of loop variable(s), so that they could come to the boundary values.
 The update expression(s) normally execute at the end of the loop body.
 It may appear in the body of loop as it is updating expressions that assign the variable a new updated value every time the loop passes. - 4.
 The Loop Body: The loop body consists of statement(s) that is supposed to be executed again and again as long as the condition expression evaluator to true i.e. 1.
-In an entry-controlled loop, the condition expression evaluated first and if it evaluates to true, the loop-body is executed and if it evaluate to false, the loop-body is terminated.
-Whereas, in exit controlled loop, the loop body executed first and then the condition expression are evaluated.
-It is evaluate to false i.e. o, the loop is terminated, otherwise repeated.
+In an entry-controlled loop, the condition expression evaluated first and if it evaluates to true, the loop-body is executed and if it evaluates to false, the loop-body is terminated.
+Whereas, in exit-controlled loop, the loop body executed first and then the condition expression are evaluated.
+It is evaluated to false i.e. o, the loop is terminated, otherwise repeated.

-The above mentioned components are the essential component of a statement to be called as a loop statement.
+The above-mentioned components are the essential component of a statement to be called as a loop statement.
 Messing any of them may change the basic meaning of a perfect loop.
-The for, while and do-while statements of C, comprises of all these essential components, hence referred to as loop statements.
+For, while and dowhile statements of C, comprises of all these essential components, hence referred to as loop statements.

-for loop
+6.2 for loop

-The for loop in C is the simplest, fixed and entry controlled loop.
-It is simplest as the structure of for loop is divided into two segments i.e. control statement and the body of the loop.
-All its loop control elements are placed together in the control statement where as body of the loop consists of statements to be executed repeatedly.
+The for loop in C is the simplest, fixed and entry-controlled loop.
+It is simplest as the structure of for loop is divided into two segments i.e., control statement and the body of the loop.
+All its loop control elements are placed together in the control statement whereas body of the loop consists of statements to be executed repeatedly.

 It is fixed as number of repetitions is known is advance and can be useful in a situation when you want to do something a fixed number of times.
-It is an entry controlled loop as the control statement placed before the loop body i.e. condition expression will be evaluated first.
-The general form of the for loop is:
+It is an entry-controlled loop as the control statement placed before the loop body i.e. condition expression will be evaluated first.
+The general form of the far loop is: